Move Forward Guide

 Physical Therapist's Guide to

 In 1992, the American Academy of Pediatrics began their "Back to Sleep" campaign to reduce Sudden Infant Death Syndrome (SIDS).
-The campaign successfully decreased SIDS by 40% in the United States, but it had an unintended result of contributing to the development of CMT in about 1 in every 250 infants.
-(Talk to your family physician and/or pediatrician if you have any questions about the "Back to Sleep" campaign.
+The campaign successfully decreased SIDS by 40% in the United States, but it had an unintended result of contributing to the development of CMT in approximately 1 in every 250 infants.
+(Talk to your family physician and/or pediatrician if you have questions about the "Back to Sleep" campaign.)

 What is Torticollis?

 Torticollis is the tilt and/or rotation of the head because of tight and weak neck muscles.
 It occurs when the muscle that runs up and toward the back of the neck (the sternocleidomastoid muscle) becomes tight, weakened, or thickened.
 There are 5 forms of the condition: